dbos-inc/dbos-docs/docs/cloud-tutorials/application-management.md

 npx dbos-cloud login
 ```

-To deploy an application, you need a database to connect it to.
+To deploy an application, you need a database to connect to.
 You can use the database you created in the [cloud quickstart](../getting-started/quickstart-cloud.md) or [provision](./database-management.md#provisioning-database-instances) a new one.
 Additionally, you must define [schema migrations](./database-management.md#database-schema-management) to create your application's tables.